GordianSimpul/cryptop/README.rst

 Changes
 ------------

-I've added the ability to add/subtract values from your wallet within the interface.
+Added the ability to add/subtract values from your wallet within the interface.

-This now requires a CryptoCompare.com API key due to rate limits enforced since the creation of this app.
+This now requires a CryptoCompare.com API key because of rate limits.
+See the Credits section.

-Instead of it automatically refreshing, you now press 'F5' to refresh.
-This will save on your API calls and it really didn't need to be refreshing on an interval.
+No longer auto refresh.
+Press 'F5' to refresh.

 Installation